andrew-modelsoftware/Stuff/CompositionPatterns/README.md

 Looking at encapsulating code through compostion

 Notes:
-Encapsulation or 'hiding' of implementataion decouples code and makes it easier to replace invidividual parts of the system without having to update the system as a whole.
+Encapsulation or 'hiding' of implementation decouples code and makes it easier to replace invidividual parts of the system without having to update the system as a whole.